AdobeDocs/ff-services-docs/src/pages/guides/sdks/index.md

 - Photoshop APIs
 - Lightroom APIs

 To begin, get your clientId, clientSecret from the Developer Console, follow the instructions provided in [getting started](../get-started.md) page for assistance.
 Once you have the clientId, clientSecret, use the Common API `util` to set up your credentials and generate server-to-server Oauth token from your application.

 ### Installation

-For detailed instructions, refer to the [`README`](https://git.corp.adobe.com/cc-apis/firefly-services-sdk-js#readme) and explore the [SDK API references](https://git.corp.adobe.com/cc-apis/firefly-services-sdk-js/tree/github/1.0.0#adding-firefly-services-sdk-packages-into-the-project) or use our sample code(Add the link) to quickly get started with integrating our SDK into your projects.
+For detailed instructions, refer to the [`README`](https://github.com/Firefly-Services/firefly-services-sdk-js) and explore the [SDK API references](https://github.com/Firefly-Services/firefly-services-sdk-js?tab=readme-ov-file#adding-firefly-services-sdk-packages-into-the-project) or use our [sample code](https://github.com/Firefly-Services/firefly-services-sdk-js/tree/main/examples/javascript) to quickly get started with integrating our SDK into your projects.

 The SDK is currently available for `Node.js` and `TypeScript`.